 http://dapmalaysia.org Forward Feedback

-Cabinet Ministers Should Practice Accountability, Transparency And Leadership By Example By Changing Their Lifestyle And Taking Public Transportation To Share The Burden Of The 30 Cents Fuel Hike Increase With The People.
+Lifestyle And Taking Public Transportation To Share The Burden Of The 30

-(Petaling Jaya, Thursday): DAP challenges Cabinet Ministers to practice accountability, transparency and leadership by example by changing their lifestyle and taking public transportation to share the burden of he 30 cents fuel hike increase with the people.
+Media Statement (Petaling Jaya, Thursday): DAP challenges Cabinet Ministers to practice accountability, transparency and leadership by example by changing their lifestyle and taking public transportation to share the burden of he 30 cents fuel hike increase with the people.
 This follows Deputy Prime Minister Datuk Seri Najib Tun Razak’s call to Malaysians to change their lifestyle, become more prudent in their spending and ensure there was no wastage to adapt to the inevitable fuel price increase.
+What is the point of asking Malaysians to make sacrifices and change their lifestyles if Cabinet Ministers and senior government civil servants are not willing to do so but continue to use fuel at public expense?
+The public will only know that the government is serious about adapting to the high fuel price environment when it sees Ministers and civil servants use public transport, reduce unnecessary expenses account paid by the public.

 Otherwise calling Malaysians to change their lifestyle is meaningless and hypocritical if the Ministers and senior civil servants do not practice what they preach.
 Instead of asking Malaysians to change their lifestyle, Malaysians might as well change the government.